-There is only two weeks left until the self-assessment tax return deadline, so if you haven’t sent your self-assessment tax return to HMRC time is running out.
+With only two weeks left until the Self-Assessment Tax Return deadline, if you haven’t sent yours to HMRC, time is running out.

 Back in December, HMRC released a list of some of the more creative excuses people gave for not completing their tax return on time last year.
 Here are five of our favourites:

 - My dog ate my tax return… and all of the reminders.

 - My child scribbled all over the tax return, so I wasn’t able to send it back.

 - A wasp in my car caused me to have an accident and my tax return, which was inside, was destroyed.

 - I work for myself, but a colleague borrowed my tax return to photocopy it and lost it.

 - I couldn’t complete my tax return because my husband left me and took our accountant with him.